urbit/urbit.org-reloaded/content/blog/community-spotlight-the-portico.md

 \-\-\-\-

-**Do you see any connection between Rod Dreher’s The Benedict Option and your community on Urbit?
+**Do you see any connection between Rod Dreher’s *The Benedict Option* and your community on Urbit?
 Dreher sees a need for American Christians to create self-sustaining communities outside of the mainstream to protect the Christian religion and culture.**

-It’s tough to say with certainty—I’ve never read The Benedict Option.
+It’s tough to say with certainty—I’ve never read *The Benedict Option*.

 A few years ago, while he was writing the book, I was a regular reader of Dreher’s blog.
 From his descriptions there, I was never clear about what exactly he was proposing.
 Much of his “clarification” came by way of metaphor: don’t “run for the hills”, but stop “shoring up the American imperium”.
 I didn’t read his book because I didn’t have much confidence that he would be especially precise or insightful.

-[There is an interesting review I’d recommend](https://handleshaus.wordpress.com/2020/10/06/review-of-rod-drehers-live-not-by-lies/), however, of his later book, Live Not By Lies.
+[There is an interesting review I’d recommend](https://handleshaus.wordpress.com/2020/10/06/review-of-rod-drehers-live-not-by-lies/), however, of his later book, *Live Not By Lies*.
 I believe it accurately characterizes the scale of the threat Christians will soon face in this country.

 As I said in my last answer I grew up with a counter-cultural mindset.
 It comes naturally to me, so I find it obvious that Christians should form self-sustaining communities.
 But the details matter.
 What do such communities look like?
 How do we secure the freedom to pursue such communities?
 How do we sustain them, when myriad external forces seek to undermine them?
 How do we solve the long-term problem of the declining cultural importance of Christianity (which surely erodes the plausibility of our religion to many, even to some of those with sympathies toward it)?